arturvito/Lever-Propelled-Wheelchair-Optimal-Control/README.md

 # Examples of results

-Comparasion between A0 and B2: [https://youtu.be/I48ndfU_nlA](https://youtu.be/CGWXEokcE1M)
+Comparsion between A0 and B2: [https://youtu.be/I48ndfU_nlA](https://youtu.be/CGWXEokcE1M)

 Comparison between A0 and B2 on the inclined plane: https://youtu.be/csHft7sBg0w